Safe3/uuWAF/docs/api/README.md

 - Function: Proxy executes function "func" and passes parameters.
 - Return values: ``None``

-:smile:Other hidden function Easter eggs can be discovered by users themselves.
+:smile: Other hidden function Easter eggs can be discovered by users themselves.